n8n-io/n8n-docs/docs/courses/level-one/chapter-5/chapter-5.1.md

 - *Authentication > Generic Credential Type > Generic Auth Type:* Header Auth<br/>
     This option requires credentials to allow you to access the data.

-!!! note "Credentials"
+/// note | Credentials
 Credentials are unique pieces of information that identify a user or a service and enable them to access apps or services (in our case, represented as n8n nodes).
 A common form of credentials is a username and a password, but they can take other forms depending on the service.
+///

 To add your credentials, click on the field *Credential for Header Auth* and select *Create New Credential*.
 This will open the Credentials window.